 Refer to Grower Page of The Dancing Goat for HOW TO MAINTAIN FRESHNESS OF RAW MILK.
 Pam Lunn has posted a great one-page document to print and attach to your refrigerator.

 You cannot use synthetic chemicals to fertilize or to control pests in your garden if you want to be a Grower for this Market.
 You don’t have to be certified organic either.
 Please visit this link for more info.

 If you are not currently a customer, at the very least carefully read through the entire website so you have a good understanding of how we operate.

 If you’ve already created a customer account, simply go to Our Growers , follow guidelines at top of page and click on ‘Join this Market’.
 This will add you to our system and our market manager will contact you with the next step.
-We charge 20% of your overall sales as a “table fee” for selling through the market.
+We charge an average of 20% of your overall sales as a “table fee” for selling through the market.
 Like at a traditional farmers’ market, you do get to set your own prices.
 Market Manager has final say on items listed for sale and will advise on pricing as needed.
 Email Market Manager if you want more information.

 Why Support Locally Grown?

 Enhance your local economy: By purchasing produce and other items from local growers you are providing stability to your local economy through the support of local businesses.